koraycaglar/Airline-Satisfaction-Prediction/README.md

      - Conclusion

 - models folder include the models built during this project.
-- csv folders include the data used during this project
+- csv files include the data used during this project